 As the content writer progresses toward mastery of the learning objective, the video helps them at the final two levels of Bloom's — evaluate and create.
 To truly master something, a learner must use their knowledge to make something.
 Having videos to lean on to relearn concepts is vital to mastering content.

-There's no question: learning how to design a course is hard work.
+There's no question: learning how to create an online course is hard work.
 Break it down.
 Utilize backward design.
 This framework answers what learners should know by course completion.
 Then, help them get there using powerful video lessons aligned with Bloom's Taxonomy.